 The decision is also dependent on the asset classes that you want to trade.
 For example, a Futures trader may feel that the low margins that NinjaTrader offers on Futures are important and justify paying for data and the license fee that NinjaTrader requires for full access to their platform's features, while an option spread trader may find the ease of working with options and spreads in thinkorswim with its free data and a no-fee platform to be more important, though they may pay higher commissions and require larger margins.

-Those who are trading in an IRA may also like the flexibility and ease of trading that TDAmeritrade offers.
-And platforms that require separate accounts to trade Futures vs Equities may impact those with smaller accounts as they try to maintain a balance above the 25K Pattern Day Trader limit.
-TDAmeritrade (with their Thinkorswim platform) also allows you to mix types of trades within the same account, unlike some other brokers.
-So you can combine your trades with Futures or Forex in the same account with your options and stocks trades, which can be helpful in meeting minimum trade account size requirements.
-TDAmeritrade is also one of the least restrictive brokers as far as granting the options levels you need to do advanced option techniques, like credit and debit spreads.
+Those who trade in an IRA may also appreciate the flexibility and ease of trading that Schwab (formerly TD Ameritrade) offers.
+Platforms that require separate accounts for trading Futures vs. Equities may impact smaller accounts as they try to maintain a balance above the $25K Pattern Day Trader limit.
+Schwab's approach also allows you to mix market classes within the same account, unlike some other brokers.
+So you can combine your trades with Futures or Forex in the same account with your options and stock trades, which can be helpful in meeting minimum trade account size requirements.
+Schwab, at least when it was TD Ameritrade, is also one of the least restrictive brokers when it comes to granting the option levels you need to use advanced option techniques, like credit and debit spreads.
+The rules about these types of restrictions allow for brokerages to interpret them as they wish, so some brokers may allow certain trades than others, or grant certain abilities more easily than others.

 TradeStation offers a great rebate deal.
-You can effectively get an intensive (or anything else Base Camp Trading offers) effectively for free through 20% rebated commissions over time.
+You can effectively get an intensive (or anything else Base Camp Trading offers) for free through 20% rebated commissions over time.
 You can get more details on this program at https://www.tradestation.com/promo/basecamptrading/.
-As you can see, there are advantages and disadvantages to each platform.
+And TradeStation also offers a deal where you can get commission discounts and a cash bonus for contributing money to your trading account.
+These terms can sometimes change, so check what's available when you read this.
+As you can see, each platform has advantages and disadvantages.
+TradeStation used to offer special discounts for veterans and first responders, such as reduced (or zero) commissions and data fees, but it appears that this program ended in October 2025.
+Contact TradeStation for more details or questions on that program.

-TradingView is another option that many traders prefer, especially if they want to use a more portable web platform, but also if they are from outside of the United States.
+TradingView is another option many traders prefer, especially if they want a more portable web platform or are outside the United States.
 You can create an account in TradingView and use most of our proprietary indicators on that platform without having to create an account in a United States brokerage.
-And as stated, it's probably the most portable platform, delivering its functionality via the web or via their own app with similar functionality.
-Other platform's web-based or mobile versions of their tools often lack the functionality of their fully-featured desktop applications.
+As stated, it's probably the most portable platform, delivering its functionality via the web or its own app with similar functionality.
+Other platforms' web- or mobile-based tools often lack the functionality of their fully-featured desktop applications.
+One shortcoming of the TradingView platform is that it does not allow custom scripts in scans, so scanner tools for MQ Snapback, MQ DoubleTap, etc., would not be available on TradingView unless it allows custom scripts in scans in the future.
+If so, we'll consider creating the custom scripts for these scans for TradingView.

-So there's a lot to consider, and the choice is highly dependent on the trader's needs and preferences.
-This is why we have traders using NinjaTrader, thinkorswim, Tradestation, Sierra, eSignal, MultiCharts, Interactive Brokers, Infinity, MetaStock, etc., and it's why we support all of those platforms with our indicators to some degree.
-Some traders have accounts at multiple brokerages so they can take advantage of the best features that each offers. thinkorswim, Tradestation and NinjaTrader are probably the most popular platforms among our customers, but ultimately, the choice of platform is up to the trader to match their own personal needs and preferences.
+So there's a lot to consider, and the choice depends heavily on the trader's needs and preferences.
+This is why we have traders using NinjaTrader, thinkorswim, Tradestation, Sierra, eSignal, MultiCharts, Interactive Brokers, Infinity, MetaStock, etc., and why we support all of those platforms to some degree with our indicators.
+Some traders have accounts at multiple brokerages so they can take advantage of the best features that each offers. thinkorswim, Tradestation, and NinjaTrader are probably the most popular platforms among our customers, but ultimately, the choice of platform is up to the trader to match their own personal needs and preferences.
 If you're undecided, then matching the platform you see being used in our Live Trading Rooms may be a good place to start.
-We're still using the "legacy" version 9.5 of TradeStation, which can still be downloaded if you scroll down below the latest version's download link - same page.
+Some of us are still using the "legacy" version 9.5 of TradeStation, which can be downloaded if you scroll down below the latest version's download link on the same page.

 Comments